 We have incurred significant losses since our inception.
-For the three months ended June 30, 2024, we incurred a net loss of \$12.6 million.
-As of June 30, 2024, we had an accumulated deficit of \$454.3 million.
-Based on our enterprise-wide review of opportunities to realize operational efficiencies, we are implementing certain cost-savings actions including a reduction in our current workforce, the closure of open and planned positions and reductions in other non-headcount-related expenses across the business (the "Operational Efficiency Program").
+For the three months ended September 30, 2024, we incurred a net loss of \$11.3 million.
+As of September 30, 2024, we had an accumulated deficit of \$465.6 million.
+In July 2024, based on our enterprise-wide review of opportunities to realize operational efficiencies, we implemented certain cost-savings actions including a reduction in our workforce, the closure of open and planned positions and reductions in other non-headcount-related expenses across the business (the "Operational Efficiency Program").
 However, in future periods, our operating expenses may continue to increase as we grow our business.
 Since our inception, we have financed our operations primarily from private placements of equity, the incurrence of indebtedness, our initial public offering, and to a lesser extent, revenue derived from our Growth Direct platform and non-commercial contracts.
 We have devoted substantially all of our resources to the development and commercialization of our Growth Direct platform and to development activities related to advancing and expanding our technological capabilities.
-While we are implementing our Operational Efficiency Program with the goal of achieving positive cash flow without additional financing, there can be no assurance that we will attain this goal.
+While we implemented our Operational Efficiency Program with the goal of achieving positive cash flow without additional financing, there can be no assurance that we will attain this goal.
 Our Operational Efficiency Program and intention to reach positive cash flow are based on our expectations of business performance that are generally consistent with our historical performance, including with respect to revenue and gross margins, which may not be replicated in future periods.
 Our goal also depends on our ability to realize additional cost savings that we believe are reasonably achievable, but are not guaranteed.
-We will need to generate significant additional revenue, significantly improve our gross margin and/or further reduce costs to achieve positive cash flow and profitability, and even if achieved, we cannot be sure that we will sustain positive cash flow and profitability for any subst
+We will need to generate significant additional revenue, significantly improve our gross margin and/or further reduce costs to achieve positive cash flow and profitability for any substantial period of time.
+While our goal to achieve positive cash flow is underpinned by our rec